 - However, Java Executor has some restrictions, e.g. - One-way semantics of runnables tightly couple PrimeRunnable with MainActivity - isPrime() tightly coupled w/PrimeRunnable - The lack of lifecycle operations on Java Executor, e.g. - Can't shutdown the executor or interrupt/cancel running tasks - Can't handle runtime configuration changes gracefully - The Java Executor is often too simple for its own good!

-End of Java Executor: Evaluating Pros & Cons
+End of Evaluating the Pros & Cons of the Java Executor Interface